 You will need to take the proper steps to get out of suspension.
 First, it involves complying with the insurance policies and uploading your certificate of insurance to Amazon to get it approved.

 If you continue to have issues, we have a recommended resource with Chris McCabe, an expert helping Amazon sellers with suspended accounts or ACINs.
-See our video at this link from the previous Prosper Show, where Chris shares valuable tips on responding to Amazon properly when handling an Amazon suspension issue.
+See our video at this link from the previous Prosper Show, where Chris shares valuable tips on responding to Amazon appropriately when handling an Amazon suspension issue.

 Why risk paying high fees to a company to help you get out of suspension and risk-taking your selling ranking in the meantime?